The GI Diet Benefits

 In the GI diet (glycemic index diet) foods with low GI values (lower than 55 glucose based) are allowed to eat.
 The low GI foods will not kick up the glucose levels in the blood.

-Tips for Low GI-Diet
+Tips for Low GI Diet

-The basic technique for eating the low GI foods is simply to swap high GI carbohydrate foods with for low GI carbohydrate foods.
 Here are some tips to follow low the Glycemic Index diet meals:

 1. Watch your portion sizes or serving sizes; the bigger the portion, the more it will increase your blood glucose, regardless of its GI rank.